Can private foundations provide grants to foreign charities?

 Equivalency determination involves the foundation making a good-faith determination that the foreign organization is similar and equivalent to a U.S. public charity.
 Essentially, it demonstrates that the foreign organization would qualify as a 501(c)(3) if it was located in the U.S. This determination must be made by a qualified tax practitioner as an official piece of written advice, typically valid for two years before requiring refreshing and re-verification.
 While this method entails additional effort, it remains a viable option for grants of sufficient magnitude.

-And what is expenditure responsibility for private foundations?
+What is expenditure responsibility for private foundations?

 Seeking expert guidance?
 We're here to help!